solarwinds/appoptics-apm-node/docs/github-actions.md

 ### Verify - after Release

-* Runs after the Release workflow has completed to provides confidence that a released package can successfully install and auto instrument apps on a wide variety of node and operating system combinations.
+* Runs after the Release workflow has completed.
 * Workflow will:
   - Load the Target Group from the bindings repo and for each image in group:
   - Install Appoptics agent (either the released version or the one specified manually).